 Overcoming Resistance to Coaching

 Educators sometimes show an initial reluctance toward coaching because they doubt its effectiveness or fear evaluation.
-The coaching process serves as a non-assessment-based teamwork approach which helps teachers reach their objectives.
+The coaching process is a non-assessment-based teamwork approach that helps teachers achieve their objectives.

-1. Understanding the Coaching Process: Educators need to understand coaching methods along with its advantages to reduce their concerns.
+1. Understanding the Coaching Process: Educators need to understand coaching methods along with their advantages to reduce their concerns.

 3. Focusing on Growth: Coaches should highlight the growth-focused aspects of coaching to show teachers that professional development opportunities exist instead of receiving criticism.